Equity and Liquidity

 equals: Net current Assets / Working Capital |

-Note that fixed assets of any description have no role whatsoever when calculating net current assets.
-Because they are never acquired for the purpose of resale they are always considered to be "illiquid" assets.
+Note that fixed assets of any description play no role when calculating net current assets; they omnly ever represent "illiquid" assets.

 Working Capital and Cash Flow